40 Interesting Facts About Hercules Beetles (Genus Dynastes)

 It's still uncertain why the different types of Hercules beetles change colour.
 Since the nights are typically more humid where the beetles live, the beetles change to a black colour at that time.
 One idea that has been proposed is that this darkening may be useful by providing camouflage.
 Another idea is that the black colour enables the beetles to absorb more heat during the cooler nights.
 Perhaps the change to a lighter colour is helpful during the brighter and often warmer day.
 Like some others characteristics of the animal, the ability to change colour is intriguing.
 Dynastes is an interesting genus of beetles.

-Eastern Hercules beetle facts from Texas A&M AgriLife Extension
+- Facts about the eastern Hercules beetle from Texas A&M AgriLife Extension

-Dynastes grantii information from the University of Nebraska-Lincoln
+- Information about Dynastes grantii from the University of Nebraska-Lincoln

 Questions & Answers